Difetra/Digestive-Tract/Docs/Docs.md

 Absorbed calories currently have no purpose in this version, but may be used to drive other systems in the future.

+## Sphincters!
+(idea)

+The all important rings of muscle that keeps things where they belong.
+Adding some kind of sphincter feature between the components of the digestive tract might make sense.
+The primary use in considering them is for pressure from the opposite direction of intended travel such as water filling the large intestine and reaching a pressure that pushes past the illeocecal valve of the small intestine, or stomach pressure overpowering the pyloric sphincter.
+Sphincter strength could also control the ability to hold in waste.
+The primary holdup would be calculating pressure which I'd have to do some research on to see how feasible that would be.

+ - The lower esophageal sphincter
+ - pyloric sphincter
+ - ileocecal valve
+ - anal sphincter
+ - urethral sphincter